-At June 30, 2021 year-end, the District has two long-term notes payable outstanding for a total amount of \$1,448,383.
-The first has an outstanding balance of \$1,368,342.
+At June 30, 2022 year-end, the District has one long-term note payable outstanding for a total amount of \$821,005.
 This is the SRF Loan used to finance the Turbidity Reduction Facility.
 The SRF loan carries no interest (i.e., zero percent), and has a repayment term of 20 years.
 The initial SRF loan balance at its inception in 2004 was \$10,946,736.
 The debt service for the SRF Loan is paid in its entirety by the District's wholesale municipal customers in accordance with the wholesale water contracts (via Price Factor 1).